-regional food, good, and modicine aboring regional, food-, seed-, and medicine- sharing networks.
-Support innovative ways to ensure that Knowledge Keepers, persons with disabilities, youth, and other community members in need have access to healthy foods, such as traditional and fresh food.
-Ongoing First Nations Objective 3.4.4 Develop partnership agreements with First Nations to acknowledge their water governance and authority to work in relationship with water sources, including watersheds, wetlands, groundwater, rainwater, and the ocean Immediate First Nations, in partnership with federal, provincial, and territorial departments.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION PARTNERS Create opportunities for First Nations to have peer-to-peer climate discussions and information sharing (climate data, resources, templates) through the development of an online climate network and discussion forum.
+Ongoing First Nations.
+OBJECTIVE 3.4.4 Develop partnership agreements with First Nations to acknowledge their water governance and authority to work in relationship with water sources, including watersheds, wetlands, groundwater, rainwater, and the ocean.
+Immediate First Nations, in partnership with federal, provincial, and territorial departments.
 Support First Nations in the development and implementation of water protection and stewardship plans that include a climate change analysis and appropriate responses.
 Ongoing First Nations.
-Objective 3.4.5 Advance the development of a focused First Nations Energy Strategy (in alignment with Resolution 55/2017, First Nations Energy Strategy) to ensure First Nations are positioned to lead the clean energy transition and prevent any disproportionate impact from the energy transition on First Nations, especially those that are transitioning away from diesel generation.
+OBJECTIVE 3.4.5 Advance the development of a focused First Nations Energy Strategy (in alignment with Resolution 55/2017, First Nations Energy Strategy) to ensure First Nations are positioned to lead the clean energy transition and prevent any disproportionate impact from the energy transition on First Nations, especially those that are transitioning away from diesel generation or using natural gas for heating.
 Immediate AFN, in partnership with First Nations.
-Restore the ability for First Nations to generate revenue from selling electricity through agreements with provinces, territories, and utility companies, such as electricity purchase agreements for small projects and/or other alternatives that allow for economic opportunities related to clean energy Ongoing Federal, provincial, and territorial departments, utility companies, in partnership with First Nations Reduce energy poverty in First Nations by ensuring access to clean, affordable, and reliable energy and energy sources that reduce total greenhouse gas emissions and mitigate environmental impacts relative to alternative sources Ongoing Federal, provincial, and territorial departments.
+Restore the ability for First Nations to generate revenue from selling electricity through agreements with provinces, territories, and utility companies, such as electricity purchase agreements for small projects and/or other alternatives that allow for economic opportunities related to clean energy.
+Ongoing Federal, provincial, and territorial departments, utility companies, in partnership with First Nations.
+Reduce energy poverty in First Nations by ensuring access to clean, affordable, and reliable energy and energy sources that reduce total greenhouse gas emissions and mitigate environmental impacts relative to alternative sources, as per local and regional climate-preparedness realities, priorities, and aspirations.
+Ongoing Federal, provincial, and territorial departments.
+Provide stable, adequate, and long-term funding to First Nations to address the human, environmental, and hydrologic impacts from abandoned oil and gas wells, including methane releases.
+Ongoing First Nations, with support from federal, provincial, and territorial departments.